hawka11/pure-fsm/README.md

  - Stateless States / Events / State Machine, all except state machine transition / context
  - State machine context is serializable to support distributed state machine processing (i.e. horizontally scalable)
  - A single state machine can only process a single event at a time
- - A State machine that has transitioned into a Final State (either success / failure) cannot be restarted.
+ - Once a State machine has transitioned into a Final State (either success / failure) it cannot be restarted.
  - Each state can have its own timeout
+ - After a pre-determined amount of time, any state will be removed.

 Basic concepts that exist are:

- - Event, something has happened, which may contain event data
+ - Event, which may contain event data
- - State, handle a particular event resulting in a transition to another state, possible itself.
+ - State, handle one or more events resulting in a transition to another state, possible itself.
- - StateMachine, is a stateless object, that orchestrates the lifecycle of event transition after processing an event.
+ - StateMachine, stateless object that orchestrates the lifecycle of event transition after processing an event.
  - Transition, the only stateful object provided by PureFSM.
-   Contains event transition information (including previous transition) and any other data (Context) the user requires between states.
+    - Contains event transition information (including previous transition) and any other data (Context) the user requires between states.

+Pluggable persistent layer (current implementations):

+ - InMemory (testing / single node)
+ - Distributed Hazelcast
+ - Distributed Mysql

 Kotlin Example
 ========